Sign up to our newsletter and become a Club Huck member.

 The international contemporary art exhibition was established in 1895, runs from May 9 to November 22 at the traditional Giardini and Arsenale venues, along with various locations throughout Venice, Italy.
 It is one of the most prominent cultural events in the world, bringing together artists from more than 100 countries across national pavilions.

-In 2023, the ICC, issued an arrest warrant for Vladimir Putin in 2023 over alleged deportations of Ukrainian children.
+In 2023, the ICC, issued an arrest warrant for Vladimir Putin over alleged deportations of Ukrainian children.
 A warrant for Benjamin Netanyahu followed in 2024, over alleged war crimes and crimes against humanity in Gaza.
 Both governments have rejected the court’s authority.

 Neither Russia nor Israel are mentioned by name in the jury’s statement – a fact that critics have already seized on, with the Art Not Genocide Alliance inviting the jurors to go further and sign an open letter calling for full exclusion.
 Both countries are currently set to exhibit at their pavilions in the upcoming edition.